 Emails between Tutanota users are encrypted using “a standardized, hybrid method consisting of a symmetrical and an asymmetrical algorithm.”
 These being AES-128 and RSA-2048, respectively.

-In an age of almost ubiquitous AES-256 symmetric key encryption the use of AES-128 might raise the odd eyebrow.
-But it is cryptographically secure, and a stronger key schedule actually makes it arguably more secure than AES-256.
+In an age of almost ubiquitous AES-256 symmetric key encryption, the use of AES-128 might raise the odd eyebrow.
+But it is cryptographically secure, and a stronger key schedule makes it arguably more secure than AES-256.

 Emails to non-Tutanota users are encrypted using AES-128.
 Passwords are hashed using bcrypt and SHA256.
 Connections to the Tutanota servers are secured using TLS.
 You can further improve the security of TLS connections by installing the DANE browser add-on.